fglogan/CodeNomad-1/README.md

 ## Downloads

-Grab the latest signed installers for macOS, Windows, and Linux from the [GitHub Releases page](https://github.com/shantur/CodeNomad/releases).
+Grab the latest build for macOS, Windows, and Linux from the [GitHub Releases page](https://github.com/shantur/CodeNomad/releases).